My answer would probably be about the relationships that i’ve developed over the years of being able to.

-No this isn’t another mindless romance novelistic three hundred word blurb about my whole life story but instead, the massive change that she has had on other areas of my life that I never imagined possible.
+No this isn’t another mindless romance novelistic three hundred word blurb about my whole life story but instead, the massive change that one relationship has had on my life that I never imagined possible.
+One relationship in particular with a girl who changed a lot of things of which I will talk about today.

 Someone who is as competitive as me?
 No way!!!
 Anyway fast forward two years, three break ups later and guess what?
 I’m still in absolute appreciation of the incredible lessons she has taught me.